5 Factors That Affect the Price of Solar Panel Installation

 — Verified customer

 One of the biggest factors influencing price is system size.
-Solar systems are measured in kilowatts peak (kWp), representing the maximum electricity the system can generate under ideal conditions.
-In simple terms, the larger the system, the higher the installation cost — because more equipment and labour are required.
+Installers measure solar systems in kilowatts peak (kWp), which represents the maximum electricity the system can generate under ideal conditions.
+In simple terms, the larger the system, the higher the installation cost — because it needs more equipment and more labour.

 Although larger systems cost more upfront, they also produce more electricity over time.
-For many households, finding the right balance between system size, budget and roof space is the key to a cost-effective installation.
-A 4 kWp system — one of the most common sizes for UK homes — can generate roughly 3,200–4,000 kWh of electricity per year depending on roof orientation and location.
+Therefore, for many households, finding the right balance between system size, budget, and roof space is the key to a cost-effective installation.
+A 4 kWp system — one of the most common sizes for UK homes — generates roughly 3,400–4,000 kWh of electricity per year, depending on roof orientation and location.

-• Chimneys, skylights or vents: these reduce usable roof space and require more careful panel positioning
+- Chimneys, skylights, or vents: these reduce usable roof space and demand more careful panel positioning

-• Roof accessibility: properties with limited access may require extra scaffolding or equipment
+- Roof accessibility: properties with limited access may need extra scaffolding or equipment

 ★★★★★ Trustpilot